jackielii/fancy-cat/README.md

 ### Commands

 fancy-cat uses a modal interface similar to Neovim.
 There are two modes: view mode and command mode.
-To enter command mode you type `:` by default (this can be changed in the config file)
+To enter command mode you type `:` by default (this can be changed in the config file).

-Documentation on the available commands can be found [here](./docs/commands.md)
+Documentation on the available commands can be found [here](./docs/commands.md).

 ### Configuration

-fancy-cat can be configured through a JSON config file located at `~/.config/fancy-cat/config.json`.
-The file is automatically created on the first run with default settings.
+fancy-cat can be configured through a JSON configuration file located in one of several locations (primary `$XDG_CONFIG_HOME/fancy-cat/config.json`, fallback `$HOME/.config/fancy-cat/config.json`, legacy `$HOME/.fancy-cat`).
+An empty configuration file is automatically created in the primary or fallback location on the first run.

-The default `config.json` and documentation can be found [here](./docs/config.md)
+An example `config.json` and documentation can be found [here](./docs/config.md).

 ## Installation